Overview

 $14.95 softbound, 180 pages

-In this well-recieved version Red Ping not only translates the Tao but "corrects some errors" previously associated with it.
+In this well-received version Red Ping not only translates the Tao but "corrects some errors" previously associated with it.
 This version also has a face-to-face Chinese text and selected commentaries from many scholars throughout the last 2000 years.

 "The Way that becomes a Way is not the Immortal Way."